How to Create an App in Lega

 - Brainstorming creative solutions for a client? → Higher Top P (0.8-1.0) to generate different approaches

-Prompts:
+- Prompts:

 - System Prompt - Optionally provide the model with additional instructions.
+This should be the general, overarching instruction you want to give the model

-- Instructions - Provide a user with directions on how to use an app, which will appear as a chat bubble when the user first opens an app.
+- User Instructions - Provide a user with directions on how to use an app, which will appear as a chat bubble when the user first opens an app.

 - Initial Prompt - Initial prompt to be submitted to the model, e.g. summarize this document.
 This can be as simple or complex as you like, and is editable by the app user.
 It can be a simple instruction to minimize the prompting by the user, e.g. "Please summarize the document attached," or a more complex instruction that initiates field to populate by the user through parameters.